isabella232/media-analytics.en-1/help/media-reports/media-reports-enable.md

     * **Media Core:**

-       Core video measurement is used for media content.
+       Core media measurement is used for media content.
 This will use Solution (or Custom) eVars to keep track of Content, Content Type, Content Player Name, and Content Channel.
 Solution (or Custom) events will be used for Media Starts, Content Starts, Content Completes, and Content Time Spent.

-    * **Media Ads:** Media ad measurement is used for the measurement of ads within the video content.
+    * **Media Ads:** Media ad measurement is used for the measurement of ads within the media content.
 This will use Solution eVvars to measure Ad, Ad Player Name, Ad Pod, and Ad in Pod Position.
 Solution events will be used for Ad Starts, Ad Completes, Ad Time Spent, and Video Time Spent.
     * **Media Chapters:**

        Video chapters measurement is used for the measurement of chapters.
-A chapter is a sub-division of content within a single video.
+A chapter is a sub-division of content within a single media.
 This will use a Solution eVar to store the Chapter ID.
 Solution events will be used for Chapter Starts, Chapter Completes, and Chapter Time Spent.
 Additional chapter metadata of Chapter Name and Chapter Position will be provided as classifications of Chapter ID.

     * **Media Quality:**